Univalence and completeness of Segal objects: Comparison of univalence and completeness

 \section{Comparison of univalence and completeness}

-In Section~\ref{secunivsegal} we have given a definition of univalence of Segal objects $X$ in type theoretic fibration categories $\mathbb{C}$ which generalizes the definition of univalence of fibrations in $\mathbb{C}$ via an internal nerve construction.
+In Section~\ref{secunivsegal} we have given a definition of univalence of Segal objects $X$ in type theoretic fibration categories $\mathbb{C}$ that generalizes the definition of univalence of fibrations in $\mathbb{C}$ via an internal nerve construction.
 In Section~\ref{seccompleteness} we have considered the cotensors associated to Reedy fibrant Segal objects in a model category $\mathbb{M}$, and have argued that their right Quillen condition yields a definition of completeness in a general model categorical context.

 An intersection of these two frameworks is given by logical model categories in the sense of \cite{arndtkapulkin}.
-That is a model category $\mathbb{M}$ such that \begin{enumerate} \item $\mathbb{M}$ has the \emph{Frobenius property}, i.e.\ acylic cofibrations are stable under pullback along fibrations, and \item pullback $p^{\ast}$ along any fibration $p$ has a right adjoint $\prod_p$. \end{enumerate} Its associated category $\mathbb{C}:=\mathbb{M}^f$ of fibrant objects is type theoretic as defined in Section~\ref{secunivsegal}.
-We assume furthermore that fibrant objects in $\mathbb{M}$ are cofibrant, in order to assure that the classes of weak equivalences and homotopy equivalences in $\mathbb{C}$ coincide (\cite[Lemma 1.3.4]{thesis}). \footnote{This additional assumption is also made in many examples of type theoretic model categories in \cite{shulmaninv}, and it is arguable that cofibrancy of fibrant objects should be part of the definition of any model category that is labelled ``logical'' or ``type theoretic''.}
+That is a model category $\mathbb{M}$ such that \begin{enumerate} \item $\mathbb{M}$ has the \emph{Frobenius property}, i.e.\ acyclic cofibrations are stable under pullback along fibrations, and \item pullback $p^{\ast}$ along any fibration $p$ has a right adjoint $\prod_p$. \end{enumerate} Its associated category $\mathbb{C}:=\mathbb{M}^f$ of fibrant objects is type theoretic as defined in Section~\ref{secunivsegal}.
+We assume furthermore that fibrant objects in $\mathbb{M}$ are cofibrant, in order to assure that the classes of weak equivalences and homotopy-equivalences in $\mathbb{C}$ coincide (\cite[Lemma 1.3.4]{thesis}).\footnote{This additional assumption is also made in many examples of type theoretic model categories in \cite{shulmaninv}, and it is arguable that cofibrancy of fibrant objects should be part of the definition of any model category that is labelled ``logical'' or ``type theoretic''.}

-In such a logical model category $\mathbb{M}$, both conditions -- univalence and completeness of Segal objects $X$ -- compare an object of internal equivalences associated to $X$ to the path object $P(X_0)$.
-On the one hand, univalence considers the type of fiberwise equivalences $\mathrm{Equiv}(X)$ given in Diagram~(\ref{defequtt}) which directly generalizes the type of fibrewise equivalences associated to a fibration (Definition~\ref{defunivalenceso}).
+In such a logical model category $\mathbb{M}$, both conditions -- univalence and completeness of Segal objects $X$ -- compare an object of internal equivalences associated to $X$ to the path-object $P(X_0)$.
+On the one hand, univalence considers the type of fiberwise equivalences $\mathrm{Equiv}(X)$ given in Diagram~(\ref{defequtt}) which directly generalizes the type of fibrewise equivalences associated to a fibration (Lemma~\ref{lemmasimpunivalence}, Proposition~\ref{defunivalenceso}.2).
 On the other hand, completeness considers the weighted limit $K\setminus X$, where $K\in\textbf{S}$ denotes the truncated walking isomorphism as defined in Section~\ref{seccompleteness} (Corollary~\ref{defcompletett}).